thepangean/thepangean.github.io/_posts/2019-10-15-What-Makes-Bengal-Bangla.md

 The sentiments did not, however, die with the failure of the plan to unify Bengal in 1947.
-The Brihot Bangla or Bishal Bangla Movement (Greater Bengal Movement) is a nationalist political ideology which seeks to unite all Bangali speaking regions of today’s India, Bangladesh and Myanmar into a single nation.
+The Brihot Bangla or Bishal Bangla Movement (Greater Bengal Movement) is a nationalist political ideology which seeks to unite all bangali speaking regions of today’s India, Bangladesh and Myanmar into a single nation.
 If I am to draw an analogy (although it is very difficult to find one for it is as unique as it can possibly get), I would say that it is like Kurdistan.
 The